white-anthony/237b_assignment-1/homework/vector_add/README.md

 ## Objective

 The purpose of this lab is to introduce the student to the OpenCL API by implementing vector addition.
-The student will implement vector addition by writing the GPU kernel code as well as the associated host code.
+The student will implement vector addition by writing the OpenCL kernel code as well as the associated host code.

 ## Instructions